TALLEC-Scott/POGL/README.md

 ## Controls (QWERTY)

 - WASD to move
-- R or SHIFT to move faster
+- Hold (R or SHIFT) to increase speed
-- ESCAPE to climb
+- ESCAPE to ascend
 - Q to descend
-- X to change to wireframe
+- X to toggle wireframe
-- G to enable/disable freefall
+- G to toggle freefall
 - Left Click to break block
-- J to set/unset to day
+- J to set/unset to day (Noon)

 ## Screenshots